withastro/astro/.changeset/fluffy-dolls-sleep.md

 Adds a new way to configure the `i18n.locales` array.

-Developers can now assign a custom path that can span multiple language codes:
+Developers can now assign a custom URL path prefix that can span multiple language codes:

 ```js
 // astro.config.mjs